2022-cs244/2022-cs244.github.io/deliverables/interoperability-proposal.md

 * What specific tests do you plan to perform to ensure correct functionality?
 Ping?
 Traceroute?
 Iperf?
 Netcat?
 Video Streaming?
 * What specific failure conditions do you plan to test?
 Broken link?
 Disabled router?
 Malicious router?
 Malicious end-host?

-The class should discuss and develop a plan together using whatever discussion platform you prefer: Piazza, Slack, Google Docs, office hours, unused lecture slots, etc.
+The class should discuss and develop a plan together using whatever discussion platform you prefer: Slack, Google Docs, office hours, unused lecture slots, etc.

 # Submission